UX Metrics: The Essential Toolkit for User-Centric Design

 Source: Wall Street Prep

-CES also allows for comparison between pages or websites, helping to determine which pages and websites work better than others.
-This can also be done as a comparison against competitors, allowing developers to find the best functions and use those to engage their users better.
+CES also allows for comparison between pages or websites, helping to determine which work better than others.
+This can also be done against competitors, allowing developers to find the best functions and use those to better engage their users.

 CTR (Click-Through Rate)